toluwalojurotimiayeni/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that returns a set of common elements in two sets
+Write a function that returns a set of all elements present in only one set